 Helmholtz AI

-The Institute for Software Technology is part of the artificial intelligence network Helmholtz AI.
+The Institute of Software Technology is part of the artificial intelligence network Helmholtz AI.
 Together with researchers from the DLR Institutes of Remote Sensing Methodology and Robotics and Mechatronics, we support our Helmholtz partners in analysing ever larger data sets from the research fields of aeronautics, space and transport.

 Many DLR research projects generate enormous amounts of data from recordings, measurements and imaging processes.
 In many cases, research questions can only be answered if the huge amounts of data can be analysed efficiently.
 We contribute our expertise in working with big data and can be booked by all Helmholtz partners as consultants for AI issues.